After A Vow To End 'This American Carnage,' A Year Of Deadly Violence

 Bump Stock Manufacturer To Resume Sales Of Controversial Device

 It's part of a longer pattern.
-Underscoring the force of the gun lobby congressional Republicans, often citing the Second Amendment, have led efforts in recent years to block gun control legislation after mass shootings.
+Underscoring the force of the gun lobby, congressional Republicans have led efforts in recent years to block gun control legislation after mass shootings — often citing the Second Amendment.
 After the massacre at Virginia Tech, the GOP helped stop efforts to limit the size of gun magazines.
-Following the killing 20 children and six adults at Sandy Hook Elementary school in Newtown, Conn., five years ago, Republicans helped stop proposals to expand background checks of gun buyers.
+Following the killing of 20 children and six adults at Sandy Hook Elementary School in Newtown, Conn., five years ago, Republicans helped stop proposals to expand background checks of gun buyers.
 And in the wake of last year's massacre at Pulse nightclub in Orlando, Fla., they halted legislation that would have stopped gun sales to people on terrorism watch lists.

 And some cities are taking their own action on bump stocks instead of waiting for Washington to act.